Gupta Empire: Skandagupta

-Skandagupta, son and successor of Kumaragupta I is generally considered to be the last of the great Gupta rulers.
+Skandagupta, son and successor of Kumaragupta I is generally considered to be the last of the great Gupta emperors.
 He assumed the titles of Vikramaditya and Kramaditya.
 He defeated the Pushyamitra threat, but then was faced with invading Kidarites (sometimes described as the Hephthalites or "White Huns", known in India as the Sweta Huna), from the northwest.

 He repelled a Huna attack around 455 CE, but the expense of the wars drained the empire's resources and contributed to its decline.
-The Bhitari Pillar inscription of Skandagupta, the successor of Chandragupta, recalls the near-annihilation of the Gupta Empire following the attacks of the Kidarites.
+The Bhitari Pillar inscription of Skandagupta, the successor of Chandragupta, recalls the near annihilation of the Gupta Empire following the attacks of the Kidarites.
 The Kidarites seem to have retained the western part of the Gupta Empire.

 Skandagupta died in 467 and was succeeded by his agnate brother Purugupta.